-Interested in being involved in local climate change activism?
+Are you ready to get involved in local climate activism?

 You don’t need to have any prior knowledge or experience with politics.
 Bring whatever skills you have and learn with us!

 Monthly Drawdown meetings take place on the second Monday of the month at First United Methodist Church (1376 Olive St) from 5:00-6:30 pm.
 We use this time to check in, note what we’ve completed, discuss new priorities, and to learn from, support and inspire each other.

 For more information, click on the links below:

 January 2020 Update on the Climate Action Plan

 For two years, we have been pushing for the City of Eugene to allow community members to be involved in the content development of the Climate Action Plan.
 Now, in literally the final week when approval was scheduled, the city has acknowledged that the Draft Climate Action Plan is not adequate

 , and the community is going to help them fix it!

 The City will convene a Mayor’s Ad Hoc Committee or Advisory Group made up of community representatives who will meet for three months to “make adjustments” before bringing back the final CAP.